abhinaive/LinuxEssentials/Delete_Old_Logs_By_Date.md

 **find . -type f -mtime +2 -exec rm {} \;**

-*--The syntax of this is as follows.--*
+* The syntax of this is as follows.*

 + find  – the command that finds the files
 + . – the dot signifies the current folder.
 You can change this to something like /home/someuser/ or whatever path you need